-The recent COVID-19 pandemic has had, and similar health epidemics could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our clients, members and providers operate.
+The COVID-19 pandemic has had and is expected to continue to have, and similar health epidemics could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our clients, members and providers operate.

-Our business and operations have been adversely affected by the recent COVID-19 pandemic, which has impacted the markets and communities in which we and our clients, members and providers operate.
+Our business and operations have been adversely affected by the COVID-19 pandemic, which has impacted the markets and communities in which we and our clients, members and providers operate.
 Since December 2019, when COVID-19 was first reported, the virus has spread to countries worldwide, including the United States and more specifically, New York, New York, where our primary office is located.

 The ongoing COVID-19 pandemic has adversely impacted, and may continue to adversely impact, many aspects of our business.
-Our providers have and may continue to delay new fertility cycles because they operate in areas acutely affected by the COVID-19 pandemic or in order to conserve medical resources for non-fertility related medical treatments.
-Our members do and may continue to live in communities that are acutely affected by the COVID-19 pandemic and have and may not want to continue or begin new fertility cycles during the pandemic.
+Our revenue growth for the three months ended March 31, 2021 and 2020 were negatively impacted by COVID-19 and our revenue growth in future periods may continue to be adversely impacted by COVID-19.
+Our providers have and may in the future delay new fertility cycles because they operate in areas acutely affected by the COVID-19 pandemic, on account of executive orders to postpone non-emergent surgeries or other medical treatments, or in order to conserve medical resources for non-fertility related medical treatments.
+Many of our members live in communities that are acutely affected by the COVID-19 pandemic and have delayed and may not want to continue or begin new fertility cycles during the pandemic.
+The lack of research on the impact of COVID-19 vaccines on pregnancy may also affect member behavior and utilization.
 Furthermore, as certain of our potential clients experience downturns or uncertainty in their own business operations and revenue because of the economic effects resulting from the spread of COVID-19, they have and may continue to decrease their spending on health benefits and delay or cancel implementation of fertility benefits.
 Each of these factors could affect our utilization rates and the number of members enrolled in our clients' benefit plans.

-The COVID-19 pandemic has been declared a national emergency.
 In response to the COVID-19 pandemic, many state, local, and foreign governments have put in place, and continue to enforce in whole or in part, and may at any time choose to fully reinstate, quarantines, executive orders, shelter-in-place orders, and similar government orders and restrictions in order to control the spread of the disease.
 Such orders or restrictions, or the perception that such orders or restrictions could occur or reoccur, have resulted in business closures, work stoppages, slowdowns and delays, work-from-home policies, travel restrictions, and cancellation or postponement of events, among other effects that could negatively impact productivity and disrupt our operations and those of our clients, members and providers.